 The day began with a power cut.
 While the news informed that the power would be cut by noon, I was awoken at 6.00 am because the fan didn’t work (It can be sultry in Chennai even during winter mornings).
 As anyone living in an apartment would behave, my mom had filled up all the buckets with water by the time I woke up.
 I was stupid not to charge my phone the previous day.
 I figured I could do that in the morning, but I didn’t know that there will be a power outage for two days.

 By forenoon, there was a weird howling sound like the soundtrack of a horror movie.
 The wind blew with so much gusto that it made a noise, but not too strong to create any havoc.
-Then it started to rain and it was the most beautiful thing.
+Then it started to rain and it was the most beautiful thing to watch.
 It looked like fog in daylight, and you never see fog in Chennai unless it is early morning in winter.
 It was no fog; it was merely rain sprayed around by the strong winds, blurring out the surroundings.
-I frequently visited the balconies to help out by bringing some stuff indoors, but really I just wanted to catch a glimpse of the misty rain.
 It was a joy to watch it.

 Soon, it started pouring heavily and the wind had more force.
 We had to close all the windows and doors, so it was quite dark inside the house.
 I couldn’t read without a candle, so spent a lot of time simply enjoying the rain.
 To keep abreast of the news, I charged my phone from my laptop and browsed for a short time.
 I learned that the cyclone would make landfall by 1.00 pm, and we should lock ourselves indoors during that time.
 My dad went to the terrace and told us how all the trees were swaying, not the leaves, but the entire trees.
 I chided how it was risky and requested him to stay indoors.
 My mom also wanted to see the spectacle and wouldn’t listen when I told her it isn’t safe.
 I had to tag along to make sure she is safe (I’m paranoid).